- Role-based, attribute-based, & just-in-time access to infrastructure

 What Is Teleport?

-Teleport provides access management for cloud-native infrastructure.
-Teleport is an access and authentication proxy for SSH and Kubernetes API access.
-It's meant as a replacement for sshd and it works with existing OpenSSH clients and servers as-is.
-It allows administrators to set up access for users and groups to groups of servers, called clusters, and implements role-based access control (RBAC) to allow differing levels of access to different clusters.
-Individual server credentials are not available to users, reducing the administrative impact of rotating and removing credentials.
+Teleport provides access management for cloud-native infrastructures by acting as an access and authentication proxy for SSH and Kubernetes APIs.
+It's intended as a replacement for the remote login protocol, sshd, and it works with existing OpenSSH clients and servers as-is.
+The Teleport solution gives administrators the ability to set up access for groups of users to groups of servers, called clusters, and implements role-based access control (RBAC) to allow differing levels of access to different clusters.
+Teleport does not provide individual server credentials to users, which reduces the administrative impact of rotating and removing credentials.

 What Is StrongDM?

-StrongDM is a proxy that combines authentication, authorization, networking, and observability into a single product.
-The product is designed to unify and simplify privileged access workflows by providing low-friction connectivity to virtually every piece of infrastructure in your stack.
+StrongDM is a Zero Trust PAM platform that extends the capabilities of traditional privileged access management (PAM) to support all modern infrastructure, including databases, servers, Kubernetes clusters, clouds, and web applications.
+StrongDM combines authentication, authorization, networking, and observability into a single platform, providing secure and auditable access for the precise amount of time that access is needed.
+The product is designed to unify and simplify privileged access workflows by providing low-friction, dynamic connectivity to virtually every piece of infrastructure in your stack.

 - DevOps: DevOps teams can provision and deprovision access to specific instances, servers, or databases, in a matter of clicks.